zachgoll/finance_to_code/log.md

 deadline.
 Overall, despite the one extreme test case that failed, I was very pleased with my final project.
 The functionality is solid, and the code is clean.

+### Thursday July 20

+Took the Hacker Rank test today for the first time, and was disappointed in the result.
+I thought after spending a month here at the piscine it would be a piece of cake, but I still have some practice to do in solving algorithmic problems.
+Although the lessons learned here at the piscine were valuable, we did not get into the
+C libraries that would have been helpful on the Hacker Rank.
+I found myself in need of some more complex functions, and I simply did not know where to find them.
+After taking the exam, I bought [Cracking the Coding Interview](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850/ref=sr_1_1?ie=UTF8&qid=1500616884&sr=8-1&keywords=cracking+the+coding), and got myself setup with Hacker Rank's online training portal.
+I need to practice solving challenges every day just like we did here at the piscine, but with ALL the C libraries instead of the limited number of functions that we used here.